 If you’re in a relationship with someone who is controlling and maybe violent as well, trying to leave them can be a dangerous time.

 They usually like to stay in control of you and don’t like someone else (you) calling the shots.

 What other people have told us

 We get many stories from people that say breaking up with an abusive partner was a really scary and dangerous time.

 I sent him a letter with the engagement ring in it, saying that I wasn’t ready to settle down at 18 and I believed we weren’t suited.
 It was easier to send a letter because I was too weak and vulnerable in front of him to break up.

 He or she might try to threaten you or manipulate you so that you stay in the relationship.
-And they could get really angry.
+And they’ll probably get really angry.

-If their anger has made you feel scared before, it’s a sign that you need to take care of your safety when breaking up with them.
+If their anger has made you feel scared before, it’s a sign to take care of your safety when breaking up with them.